 LogFormat "%v:%p %a %l %u %t \"%r\" %>s %b %D \"%{Referer}i\" \"%{User-Agent}i\" \"%{Host}i\"" verbose_timing

-This format adds the canonical vhost and port (%v:%p), the client IP (%a), response bytes (%b), request time in microseconds (%D), and selected request headers without replacing your existing standard format.
+The format adds canonical vhost and port (%v:%p), client address (%a), response bytes (%b), request duration in microseconds (%D), and selected request headers without changing the existing standard format.

 <VirtualHost *:80>